binarybrain11/cryptographyInteractive/README.txt

 This function will decrypt c and return the plaintext m.
 Developer's Note: Similar to Prf's and Prp's, Cca's need to keep a running lookup table and key.

-Block Ciphers:
-Some of the chapters discuss block ciphers.
-In this case, functions have an extra parameter blocks that describes the number of blocks of size bytes that are in the message or ciphertext parameters.
-EAVESDROP() is a function that has two message parameters, in this case blocks describes both parameters since there is a trivial attack on EAVESDROP() when the messages differ in length.

 From this overview, check out the README for each language to see what chapters and problems were successfully implemented.
 The schemes are labelled with